 Jack Tocco, Jr.

-“Because of the life-altering care and nurturing they administer to the residents, allowing them to have a meaningful existence.”
+“St. Louis Center is important because of the life-altering care and nurturing they administer to the residents, allowing them to have a meaningful existence.”

 “The loving care that St. Louis Center provides gives the greater community the chance to embrace differences and promote inclusion.
 Having the residents involved in our community and having the campus open to volunteers gives all of us a special opportunity to give, grow, and to learn to see light instead of limitations.
 Thank you for everything you do!”

 “When I see what can be done ‘for the least of our children’ it reminds me of how fortunate I have been in life.
 God bless the priests and staff who care so deeply for God’s children.”

 We welcome you to visit us in person.

 There is no better way to feel the warmth of the St. Louis Center community or to see the beauty of our surroundings than to meet us on site.

 Come talk with us about planned gifts that will make a difference in the lives of our residents for years to come.
 If you are interested in becoming a donor or for answers to any questions you may have, contact Wendy Zielen, Development Director.

 Do you or your group have an interest in community service or volunteer hours?

 There are many opportunities available in programs, gardening, fundraisers, and other activities or programs.
 Learn more about volunteering at St. Louis Center here, or use the form to schedule a visit to see first-hand ways to be involved.